arkprotocol/templates/tests/README.md

 # ibc-tests-ics20

-Simple repo showing how to use ts-relayer as a library to test cw20-ics20 contract
+Simple repo showing how to use ts-relayer as a library to test ping ibc-example.

 ## Setup